Additional storeys/Extending upwards

 Lighting fittings in less used areas such as cupboards and other storage areas would not count towards a fitting.
 If constructing an extension, it may be more appropriate to install the energy efficient light fitting in a location that is not part of the building work. e.g. to replace the fitting in the hall or landing when creating a new room - depending on the likely extent of use of the new room light compared to the hall or landing.

-Installing insulation to your loft area requires an application for approval under the Building Regulations.
-Care should be taken not to block any ventilation at the edges (eaves).
+Installing insulation requires an application for approval under the Building Regulations, but this can be included as part of any application for the overall project.
+Care should be taken not to block any ventilation.

 Any new radiator installed will require a thermostatic radiator valve (TRV) to be installed.
 A TRV gives better control over the individual room temperatures.
 It is also encouraged to place TRV's on existing radiators.